abinaya8524hema/NewCodingBot/README.md

   1.We using the vscode for run the program

-2. Import the libraries
+2. Import the libraries for numpy,pandas and sklearn in lib

-3. Load the dataset
+3. Load the datasets

-  4.Data preprocessing for dataset
+4.Data preprocessing for the dataset

 5. Next split the data into training and testing sets